Samer-Ismael/Jawaker-YOLO/README.md

     python main.py
     ```

+## Docker Setup

+To build and run the application using Docker, follow these steps:

+1. Ensure you have [Docker](https://www.docker.com/get-started) installed on your machine.

+2. Navigate to the project directory:

+    ```bash
+    cd card-detection-app
+    ```

+3. Build the Docker image:

+    ```bash
+    docker build -t card-detection-app .
+    ```

+4. Run the Docker container:

+    ```bash
+    docker run -p 5001:5001 card-detection-app
+    ```

 ## Customizable Screen Capture

 The `ScreenCapture` class allows users to adjust the location from which the application captures the game screen.
 To customize the screen capture region, follow these steps: